Enos (Book of Mormon prophet): Conversion

 Enos relates that, while hunting beasts in the forest, his "soul hungered" and he knelt and prayed for forgiveness.
 His prayer continued throughout the day and into the night, until he heard a voice, saying: "Enos, thy sins are forgiven thee, and thou shalt be blessed".

 Having obtained personal forgiveness, Enos continued to pray on behalf of his people, the Nephites, and was given to understand that they would be blessed "according to their diligence in keeping [God's] commandments".
 His faith being strengthened by these revelations, he began to pray for "[his] brethren, the Lamanites", who had become estranged from the Nephites and were now their enemies.
 He received a promise that the record of the Nephites would be preserved and would be brought forth to the Lamanites in the Lord's "due time".

 Ministry

-Following this powerful conversion, Enos went forth prophesying to the Nephites.
+According to the Book of Mormon, following his conversion, Enos went forth prophesying to the Nephites.
 He testifies that the Nephites tried to "restore the Lamanites to the true faith in God", but that they were unsuccessful.
 He describes the Lamanites as having become "wild, and ferocious, and a blood-thirsty people".
 The Nephites, in contrast, are industrious at farming and herding, but Enos makes it clear that they were "stiffnecked" and continual preaching of the word of God was necessary to keep them from "going down speedily to destruction".

 At the close of his record, Enos testifies of his unshakeable faith in his Redeemer.

+Interpretation

+Representing a dual message of the Book of Mormon

+In Americanist Approaches to the Book of Mormon, literary critic Terryl Givens suggests, in agreement with Grant Hardy, that there are two types of salvation emphasized by the Book of Mormon, both exemplified by Enos.
+He prays for his individual salvation and shortly after, prays for the salvation of his people.
+Enos demonstrates, according to Givens, a broader theme of the book promoting both an individual relationship with Christ as well as the gathering of scattered Israel.